FEDERAL SOLAR INCENTIVES

 30% Federal Income Tax Credit

-Home owners may claim a credit of 30% of the cost of solar systems installed on a residence that is owned and used as a residence by the taxpayer.
+Home owners across the Nation may claim a credit of 30% of the cost of solar systems installed on a residence that is owned and used as a residence by the taxpayer.
 Costs may include labor costs for on-site preparation, assembly or original system installation, and for wiring to interconnect a system to the home.
 If the credit earned by the system exceeds a single years tax liability, the excess credit may be carried forward to the following taxable year.

 Washington Sales Tax Exemption

 With the passing of the Energy Policy Act in 2005 Washington exempts all equipment used to produce solar power, and all labor and services related to the installation of that equipment, from all sales and use taxes.